TURBOTEST: Learning When Less is Enough through Early Termination of Internet Speed Tests: : Design and Implementation

 \smartparagraph{Problem setup.} The first stage of \textsc{TurboTest} aims to predict the final throughput $y_{\text{true}}$ of a test given only partial observations.
 This regression task matters because any early termination will be judged by the accuracy of its predicted throughput: even if the stopping decision is correct, poor prediction can still yield large errors.
 A reliable predictor therefore reduces error regardless of when the test halts and provides the foundation for the stopping policy in Stage~2.

 \smartparagraph{Feature space design.} A key design question is which features best capture the evolution of a speed test.
-Existing heuristics typically exploit a narrow feature space: TSH, CIS, and BBR-based schemes\footnote{The pipe-full signal is only used for the termination decision.} rely solely on the throughput time series, missing subtler cues about convergence, particularly under variable conditions (e.g., wireless links or cross traffic).
+For instace, because the TSH, CIS, and BBR-based schemes\footnote{The pipe-full signal is only used for the termination decision.} rely solely on the throughput time series, they miss subtler cues about convergence, particularly under variable conditions (e.g., wireless links or cross traffic).
 We instead consider three classes of readily available signals: (i) throughput samples, (ii) the pipe-full signal from TCP BBR, and (iii) congestion-control–agnostic transport-layer metrics from the \texttt{tcp\_info} struct in the Linux kernel.
 The rationale is that richer feature combinations expose patterns not visible to any single signal.
-For example, joint variations in RTT and retransmissions often anticipate throughput convergence earlier than throughput samples alone.

 \smartparagraph{Model architecture.} We evaluated several models for mapping features to throughput.
 Linear regression offers interpretability but cannot capture nonlinear dynamics.
 Tree-based ensembles such as XGBoost handle heterogeneous features, are robust to outliers, and yield interpretable feature importances.
 Neural networks (feed-forward nets, Transformers) can exploit temporal dependencies.
 We default to XGBoost for its strong performance on mixed-scale tabular data, fast training, and resilience to missing or sparse inputs -- a critical property for \texttt{tcp\_info} features, where low-throughput tests may send no bytes for hundreds of milliseconds.
 We also experimented with neural network architectures, using feed-forward nets as lightweight baselines and Transformers for long-range sequence modeling (see \S\ref{sec:ablation} for comparison).